5 Provinces of Pakistan – Their Facts and Information

 - Gilgit-Baltistan is situated between the Karakoram and Himalayas, which are the world’s highest mountains.

 - The Baltoro, Batura, and Hispar the largest glaciers are found in Gilgit-Baltistan.

 - More than six languages are spoken.

-- Various majestic hill stations are in Gilgit-Baltistan.
+- Various majestic hill stations in Pakistan are in Gilgit-Baltistan.